Table of Contents

 Patients with a non-palpable unilateral undescended testis should undergo ultrasonography, magnetic resonance imaging or laparoscopy to determine the presence and structure of the testis.

-Ultrasonography has good sensitivity and specifity for detection of an inguinal undescended testicle but might prove to be more difficult for intra-abdominal testicles.
+Ultrasonography has good sensitivity and specificity for detection of an inguinal undescended testicle but might prove to be more difficult for intra-abdominal testicles.
 Magnetic resonance imaging can visualize non-palpable intra-abdominal testicles but laparoscopy is recommended because it can be both diagnostic and therapeutic.

 Treatment of Cryptorchidism

 Treatment of undescended testis is dependent mainly on the location of the testis.
-The first step is wait and see until the infant is six months old because as we have explained, 4 out of 5 patients might have spontaneous descent.
+The first step is to wait and see until the infant is six months old because as we have explained, 4 out of 5 patients might have spontaneous descent.

 The next step in the management of inguinal testis that is palpable is to prescribe hormonal therapy.
 Either human chorionic gonadotropin or gonadotropin releasing hormone can be used as both of them lead to increased testosterone production by Leyding cells of the testis.
 Increased testosterone production is thought to be responsible for the descent of the testis in some patients.